fractile81/cordova-phaser-ts-jed/README.md

 This will copy any asset or static file changes immediately, as well as recompile any changed TypeScript files.
 The task will automatically reload the page opened in your browser once the changes propagate into the `www` directory.

-The page served by this task can also be reloaded in the browser, or aborted on the command line.
+The page served by this task can also be manually reloaded in the browser, or aborted on the command line.

-If you only want to propagate changes without interacting with the browser, you can use the command:
+If you only want to update code changes without a server, you can use the command:

 ```
 grunt watch